adamcohenhillel/ADeus/README.md

 git submodule update --init --recursive
 ```

-Now that it finished, CD to the folder:
+Then, when it is finished, CD to the `devices/coralai` folder:

 ```bash
 cd devices/coralai